Summerinfluenza/fear_and_greed_notification/README.md

 # Market notifications

 ## Project
-This program checks for the most popular/neccesary signals on the market and sends and email update.
+This simple program checks for the most popular/neccesary signals on the market and sends and email update.

 ## Current signals